 An interpretive survey of the events, ideas, and personalities which have shaped the United States since 1877.
 Emphasis is placed on the rise of big business, immigration, the closing of the frontier, American expansionism, the 1920s, the New Deal, World War II, and post-1945 diplomatic and social problems.
-Core Requirements: The US Experience
+Core: The US Experience

-HIST 130 - World History, 500 BCE to the 1960s (NW) (3)
+HIST 130 - World History, 500 BCE to the 1960s (PW) (3)

 This course surveys the forces that shaped Asia, Africa, and the Middle East.
 It begins in the ancient era and continues to the twentieth century.
 We concentrate on a number of themes like understanding the social dynamics of religion, cultural highlights, armed conflict, the exercise of political power, and economic development.
 We study some familiar events such as imperialism and the world wars, but from the perspective of the peoples of Asia, Africa, and the Middle East.
 As such this course will help you diversify your knowledge of the world outside of the Americas and Europe and also gain new perspective on global issues.
-Core Requirements: Non-Western Societies, Cultures and Traditions
+Core: Perspectives of the World

-HIST 161 - Latin America at the Movies (NW) (3)
+HIST 161 - Latin America at the Movies (PW) (3)

 As intellectuals have noted, the history of Latin America surpasses any fiction.
 In this class, you will have a chance to judge for yourself.
 By screening some of the best films of Latin America, we will explore seminal historical events that have left a permanent cultural legacy on the region.
 These movies will address complex topics like the consequences of 1492, slavery, the Cuban Revolution, violence in today's society, and ravages of the drug trade.
 These movies augmented by short lectures, discussion, and written assignments will help you better understand the history of Latin America and its people of today.
-Core Requirements: Non-Western Societies, Cultures and Traditions
+Core: Perspectives of the World

-HIST 180 - Red, White, Black: The People of Early America (3)
+HIS T 180 - Red, White, Black: The People of Early America (PW) (3)

 This course focuses on how Native Americans, Europeans, and Africans created a unique society along the Atlantic coast of North America during the colonial period of American history.
 Specific attention is given to how certain events such as Bacon's Rebellion, Metacom's War, the Great Awakening, and the 1760s impacted the various groups comprising colonial America.
 Cross-Listed as: NAST 180.
+Core Requirement; Perspectives of the World